RebelToolbox/RebelDocumentation/tutorials/scripting/c_sharp/c_sharp_features.rst

         var plusButton = (Button)GetNode("PlusButton");
         var minusButton = (Button)GetNode("MinusButton");

-        plusButton.Connect("pressed", this, "ModifyValue", new Godot.Collections.Array { 1 });
+        plusButton.Connect("pressed", this, "ModifyValue", new Rebel.Collections.Array { 1 });
-        minusButton.Connect("pressed", this, "ModifyValue", new Godot.Collections.Array { -1 });
+        minusButton.Connect("pressed", this, "ModifyValue", new Rebel.Collections.Array { -1 });
     }

-Signals support parameters and bound values of all the `built-in types <https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types>`_ and Classes derived from :ref:`Godot.Object <class_Object>`.
+Signals support parameters and bound values of all the `built-in types <https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types>`_ and Classes derived from :ref:`Rebel.Object <class_Object>`.
-Consequently, any ``Node`` or ``Reference`` will be compatible automatically, but custom data objects will need to extend from `Godot.Object` or one of its subclasses.
+Consequently, any ``Node`` or ``Reference`` will be compatible automatically, but custom data objects will need to extend from `Rebel.Object` or one of its subclasses.

 .. code-block:: csharp

-    public class DataObject : Godot.Object
+    public class DataObject : Rebel.Object
     {
         public string Field1 { get; set; }
         public string Field2 { get; set; }